YessicaSD/CITM_3_GameEngine/README.md

 # Especial Intruction
-- If you load an fbx and it's set on the hierarchy but you can't see it maybe it's too big that you can't see it so please set the scale to 1,1,1;
+- If you load an fbx and it's set on the hierarchy but you can't see it maybe it's too big and you are at inside of the object.

 # Credits: